Nue-Houjuu/azurelinux-fedora-repo-installer/README.md

 >
 > It is **NOT** affiliated with, endorsed by, or supported by Microsoft or the Fedora Project.
 >
-> Mixing Fedora repositories with Azure Linux may cause package conflicts or produce an unsupported system..
+> Mixing Fedora repositories with Azure Linux may cause package conflicts or produce an unsupported system
+>
+> I did this more for me while i was testing Azure Linux